Information and communications technology: Devices

-The most straightforward model of access for ICT in Warschauer’s theory is devices.
+The most straightforward model of access for ICT in Mark Warschauer's theory is devices.
 In this model, access is defined most simply as the ownership of a device such as a phone or computer.
 Warschauer identifies many flaws with this model, including its inability to account for additional costs of ownership such as software, access to telecommunications, knowledge gaps surrounding computer use, and the role of government regulation in some countries.
 Therefore, Warschauer argues that considering only devices understates the magnitude of digital inequality.
 For example, the Pew Research Center notes that 96% of Americans own a smartphone, although most scholars in this field would contend that comprehensive access to ICT in the United States is likely much lower than that.

 Conduits

 A conduit requires a connection to a supply line, which for ICT could be a telephone line or Internet line.
 Accessing the supply requires investment in the proper infrastructure from a commercial company or local government and recurring payments from the user once the line is set up.
 For this reason, conduits usually divide people based on their geographic locations.
-As a Pew Research Center poll reports, rural Americans are 12% less likely to have broadband access than other Americans, thereby making them less likely to own the devices.
+As a Pew Research Center poll reports, Americans in rural areas are 12% less likely to have broadband access than other Americans, thereby making them less likely to own the devices.
 Additionally, these costs can be prohibitive to lower-income families accessing ICTs.
 These difficulties have led to a shift toward mobile technology; fewer people are purchasing broadband connection and are instead relying on their smartphones for Internet access, which can be found for free at public places such as libraries.
 Indeed, smartphones are on the rise, with 37% of Americans using smartphones as their primary medium for internet access and 96% of Americans owning a smartphone.